RSE-Sheffield/pando-python/episodes/profiling-functions.md

 <!-- TODO Currently it's a verbatim copy from profiling-introduction.md, there's space for more context in this episode.>

 <!-- Context -->
-Software is typically comprised of a hierarchy of function calls, both functions written by the developer and those used from the core language and third party packages.
+Software is typically comprised of a hierarchy of function calls, both functions written by the developer and those used from the language's standard library and third party packages.

 <!-- What -->
 Function-level profiling analyses where time is being spent with respect to functions.
 Typically function-level profiling will calculate the number of times each function is called and the total time spent executing each function, inclusive and exclusive of child function calls.